nightroman/SplitPipeline/README.md

 The third command takes about 2 seconds.
 The number of processors is not very important for such sleeping jobs.
 The split count is important, increasing it to some extent improves overall performance.
-NOTE: As for processor intensive jobs, the split count normally should not exceed the number of processors.
+As for intensive jobs, the split count normally should not exceed the number of processors.